nicolarighetti/CooRTweet/README.md

   - **get_cotweet** (Keller et al., 2020), detects networks of accounts that repeatedly published the same tweet in a predefined time interval;
   - **get_coreply** has to be used with the option *reple_type* that takes on the values "same_text" or "same_user"), and detects networks of accounts that repeatedly replied with the same text (same_text) or to the same user (same_user) in a predefined time interval;
   - **get_clsb** (Giglietto et al., 2020), detects networks of accounts that repeatedly shared the same URLs (the name of the function refers to Coordinated Link Sharing Behavior, CLSB, as defined in Giglietto et al., 2020) in a predefined time interval.
 Only original tweets are considered (i.e., no retweets, replies, or quotes).
 To search for coordinated link sharing (clsb) networks it is possible to start from a list of URLs.
 In this case, when collecting the data with the Twitter Academic API, attention should be paid to the length of the query, which cannot exceed 1024 characters [Twitter Academic Research Access: Query rules](https://developer.twitter.com/en/products/twitter-api/academic-research).
 Alternatively, it is possible to analyze coordinated link sharing by collecting tweets containing URLs.
-  - **get_cohashtag**, detects networks of accounts that repeatedly shared the same hashtag in a predefined time interval;
+  - **get_cohashtag**, detects networks of accounts that repeatedly shared the same hashtag in a predefined time interval.

-The output of CooRTweet is a list of objects including:

-  * the .igraph object with the network, which can be exported to Gephi;
-  * a data frame including information on coordinated users;
-  * the analyzed data frame of tweets with a column indicating whether the tweet is coordinated or non-coordinated.

 ## Network detection